TravelTimN/ci-milestone02-ifd/README.md

 - ![#A602FF](https://placehold.it/15/A602FF/A602FF) `#A602FF` (*seaplane bases*)
 - ![#03FF42](https://placehold.it/15/03FF42/03FF42) `#03FF42` (*train stations*)

-The remaining aesthetics were my own preference, to match the three different map-tile layers that I've incorporated for user-selection, which simultaneously keeps the site looking fairly modern and professional.
+The remaining aesthetics were my own preference, to match the three different map-tile layers that I've incorporated for user-selection, which keeps the site looking both modern and professional.

 #### WIREFRAMES